Bellisio Foods Scholarships

 Eligibility Requirements and Criteria:

-• Candidates must be pursuing post-secondary education, full or part-time, at an accredited vocational or technical training program, community college or four-year college in the U.S.
+- Candidates must be pursuing post-secondary education, full or part-time, at an accredited trade or technical training program, community college, or four-year college in the U.S.

 Scholarship awards are determined by number of applicants.
 Scholarship awards are made payable directly to the institution of enrollment on the student’s behalf, for the purposes and expenses associated with tuition, fees, textbooks, and required supplies and equipment.

-The Bellisio Foods Scholarship was established in honor of Bellisio Foods founder, Jeno Paulucci.
-Bellisio Foods is the maker of food brands including Michelina’s, FUSION Culinary, BUNdino’s, and Howlin’ Coyote.
-The Bellisio Foods Fund awards scholarships to children and grandchildren of Bellisio Foods employees pursuing post-secondary education, including through technical and trade school, community college, and the university level.
-Bellisio’s leadership and scholarship fund encourages economic success and access to educational opportunity.
+The Bellisio Foods Scholarship was established in honor of Bellisio foods founder, Jeno Paulucci.
+Bellisio Foods, one of the nation’s largest and fastest growing frozen food companies, is the maker of a wide variety of frozen food brands, including Michelina’s, Boston Market, Chili’s at Home, Overhill Farms, Eating Well, EAT!, and Atkins.
+The Bellisio Foods fund awards scholarships to children and grandchildren of Bellisio Foods employees pursuing post-secondary education, including technical and trade school, community college, university, etc. Bellisio’s leadership and scholarship fund encourages economic success and access to educational opportunity.